zoosky/scala-js-jquery-1/README.md

 libraryDependencies += "DefinitelyScala" %%% "scala-js-jquery" % "1.0"
 ```

-Classes and traits are available in the package `org.scalajs.jquery`.
+Classes and traits are available in the package `org.scalajs.jquery`, scaladoc is provided.

 License
 -------